QuantEcon/lecture-source-jl/rst_files/optimization_solver_packages.rst

 Another package for doing global optimization without derivatives is `BlackBoxOptim.jl <https://github.com/robertfeldt/BlackBoxOptim.jl>`_

-To see an example from the documentation,
+To see an example from the documentation

 .. code-block:: julia